niharika0398/frontend-sql-editor/README.md

 # Overview

-This is an online SQL editor developed by using React + Vite.
-It contains a data dump which is used from this repository.
-The sections below detail the salient features of this project.
+This is an online SQL editor developed using React and Vite.
+It contains a data dump sourced from [this](https://github.com/graphql-compose/graphql-compose-examples/tree/master/examples/northwind/data/csv) repository.
+Below are the salient features of this project.

 ## Features

 - **RUN SQL Query based on columns**: Users can execute queries based on table columns to filter data effectively.